-- Primary contact information (person making the booking and informing us of the medical challenge);
+- Primary contact information (person making the booking and informing us of the medical condition);

 - Contact information of the travel companion; and

-- Any notes to help the facilitation of Check-in and their flight to make the experience as seamless as possible
+- Any additional notes to help make the passenger's Harbour Air experience as seamless as possible

 - Q: Can I bring my pet with me?